-- 5.1.
+5.1.
 When a pharmacist-in-charge changes at a pharmacy, both the pharmacist-in-charge and pharmacy must notify the Board in writing within fourteen (14) days.
 The original permit should be copied and the change in pharmacist-in-charge written on the original and copy of the permit.
 The copy of the modified permit shall be posted in the pharmacy.
-The original modified permit should be surrendered to the Board along with a ten-dollar (\$10.00) fee for the new registration reflecting the new pharmacist-in-charge.
-Upon receipt of the notification, the Board shall provide for the new registration to the pharmacy.
-An Interim pharmacist-in-charge may be designated for a period not to exceed sixty (60) days.
-If an interim pharmacist-in-charge is designated who is not the permanent pharmacist-in-charge, the fee shall not be charged, and a new permit shall not be issued until a permanent pharmacist-in-charge is designated. - 5.2.
+The original modified permit should be surrendered to the Board along with a ten-dollar (\$10.00) fee for the new registration reflecting the new pharmacist-in-charge may be designated for a period not to exceed sixty (60) days.
+If an interim pharmacist-in-charge is designated who is not the permanent pharmacist-in-charge, the fee shall not be charged, and a new permit shall not be issued until a permanent pharmacist-in-charge is designated.

+5.2.
 A pharmacy that moves to a new address or a different location within the current building shall apply for a new registration and submit the appropriate fees.
-The Board shall inspect the facility before a new registration may be issued. - 5.3.
+The Board shall inspect the facility before a new registration may be issued.

+5.3.
 When a pharmacy changes ownership the registration expires, and a new registration shall be obtained from the Board.